 I’m here to tell you that, I too, have felt that anxiety about trusting someone with my photos and videos.
 That is why I backup my photos and videos to not 1, but 4 services… Just in case… lol

-What to look for when storing precious photos on your phone
+What to look for when storing photos from your iPhone

-There are a few things that I, personally look for, when deciding on a service to upload and store my photos and videos.
+There are a few things that you should look for when deciding on a service to upload and store my photos and videos.

-- Amount of space offered for free or the fee being charged
+- Amount of space offered for free or for the fee being charged

 - Ease of use